Social Work (Main Campus Advanced Standing Program) - MSW

 Essays and Statements

 The Admission Committee considers your Career Goals Statement to be an essential part of your application.
 While, factors such as cumulative grade point average and social work-related experience are important, your rationale for entering the social work profession, your self-awareness, creativity, critical thinking and writing skills are major factors that committee members consider when reviewing your application.
-Respond openly and honestly to each section.
-The average statement length is approximately five pages; submissions exceeding seven pages are discouraged.
-Please double-space your statement, use a font size of no less than 12, and put your name in the upper right corner of each page.
-Answer questions 1-5.
-Answering question 6 is optional.
-Prior to writing your essay, review the NASW Code of Ethics here: www.socialworkers.org/pubs/code/default.asp
+Respond openly and honestly to each section question.
+Prior to answering questions 1 -5, please review the NASW Code of Ethics.

-- Rationale: Identify significant factors that influenced your decision to pursue a Master of Social Work (MSW) degree and how you intend to use it in the future.
-(1-2 paragraphs)
+1. Rationale: Identify significant factors that influenced your decision to pursue a Master of Social Work (MSW) degree and how you intend to use it in the future.
+(1 page)

-- Work Life Balance: Explain your plan for managing your graduate education.
+5. Work Life Balance: Explain your plan for managing your graduate education.
 Consider how you will balance work, family and other responsibilities with the required courses, homework, and internship responsibilities.
-(2-3 paragraphs)
+(1 page)

 The résumé (or C.V.) should include all educational achievements, relevant work experience, research and/or volunteer work.